When is it we see ourselves most clearly and thereby learn most about ourselves?

 This is a time when our own unique coping skills get a change to show themselves!

-The parenting questions in is parenting style test focus on situations with children in the kindergarten age group.
+The parenting questions focus on situations with children in the kindergarten age group.

-So this parenting style test is perfectly suited for you if you have children around that age, say 2-6 six years of age.
+So this test is perfectly suited for you if you have children around that age, say 2-6 six years of age.

 If your children are older, you can still use this free personality quiz for parents, you just need to think back and try to remember how you reacted (or would have reacted) in the quiz question situations.